appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 ### One-click binding

-Appsmith simplifies the process of data binding with one-click binding feature.
-With one-click binding, you can connect your widget to existing datasources and have Appsmith automatically generate queries for you.
-This feature is currently supported by the following widgets:
+Appsmith simplifies the process of data binding with the one-click binding feature.
+The one-click binding feature allows you to connect your existing datasources to widgets and have Appsmith automatically generate fetch, insert, pagination, and filtering queries for you.
+The following widgets currently support this feature:

 * Table
 * Select
-* Multi select
+* Multiselect

-#### Generate queries automatically

-With this method, you can connect widgets to your datasource, and Appsmith automatically generates fetch, insert, pagination, and filtering queries based on your widget and datasource selections.

 <iframe src="https://demo.arcade.software/UoxpSP7leUynT4CaU0R6?embed" width="900" height="750"></iframe>

-1. Click **Connect Data** and, in the "Choose your data source," section select your preferred datasource.
-2.

-#### Connect existing queries

-<iframe src="https://demo.arcade.software/JhOT0E5Jf7UaIBTshWRH?embed" width="900" height="700"></iframe>
+1. In the Data property of the widget, select your preferred datasource from the **Choose Your Datasource** section.
+2. Select the data/collection you want to display.
+3. Customize your selection by choosing a searchable column or configure labels and values based on your widget.

+Similarly, you can establish connections with existing queries.